 Would you rather live your life with lobster claws instead hands, or a lobster tail instead of legs?

 Tasha: I think lobster tail.
 It seems it might be better to give up my feet than my hands.

 If you could make dinner for one person, living or dead, who would it be?
 What would you make them?

 Tasha: It would be Albert Schweitzer.
 He built hospitals in Africa and did medical service work.
 And I'd make bouillabaisse- I love it!

 What is a global issue or current event that is close to your heart?

-Tash: The world should talk more.
+Tasha: The world should talk more.
 Not in a viral sense, but offline.
 A bit more humanity and humility would go such a long way.
-There is a whole world taking place outside and people need to help outside and we seem to just be ignoring the entire outside world by living in an entirely online world.
+There is a whole world taking place outside and people need to help outside.
+We seem to just be ignoring the entire outside world by living in an entirely online world.
 We need more authenticity.

 Do you have a favorite quote?

 Tasha: I have two: "You have to always stay wild, cheeky, and wonderful," by Pippi Longstocking and, "I aspire to be wonderful to people, a bit cheeky to the world, and pretty wild," by Astrid Lindgren.